Taylor Martinez: 2011

 With a preseason No. 10 ranking for the redshirt sophomore starting quarterback, Martinez responded with early season successes and a 7–1 start as the University of Nebraska joined the Big Ten for the first time in the school's history after the realignment of many conferences had changed the college football landscape—which began to take place during the summer of 2010.
 On October 1, Martinez and Nebraska traveled to Madison, Wis. to face AP No. 7 nationally ranked Wisconsin and quarterback, N.C.
 State transfer Russell Wilson.
 With 12:45 left to play in the 2nd quarter, Nebraska led 14–7 off 1-yard touchdown runs by Martinez and Rex Burkhead.
 After that, Wisconsin continued to pull away and won by the score of 48–17.
 Wilson finished 14-of-20 passing for 255 yards with two touchdowns.
 Martinez had 20 rushes for 61 yards and completed 11-of-22 passes for 176 yards against the Badgers.

-Martinez and his teammates rebounded from the Wisconsin loss, however, by recording the biggest comeback win in Nebraska history as the Cornhuskers overcame a 27–6 deficit versus Ohio State.
+Martinez and his teammates rebounded from the Wisconsin loss, however, by recording the biggest comeback win in school history as the Cornhuskers overcame a 27–6 deficit versus Ohio State.
 Nebraska responded with 28 unanswered points as the biggest play of the game may have been Martinez' screen pass to Burkhead who ran 30 yards into the end zone to tie the score at 27–27 with 7:35 left in the contest.
 Burkhead also scored the game's winning touchdown off a 17-yard run as Martinez finished the game completing 16-of-22 passes for 191 yards with two touchdowns while rushing for 102 yards off 17 carries against the Buckeyes.
 Martinez' best performance throwing the football in 2011 came in a 28–25 loss to Northwestern on November 5 as he completed 28-of-37 passes for 289 yards without an interception.
 Martinez threw touchdown passes of 15 and 14 yards.
 He had 53 rushing yards on 12 carries against Northwestern.

 Martinez and Nebraska had their first experience in the Big Ten as they finished 5–3 in the conference.
 The 6–1, 200-pound redshirt sophomore led Nebraska to a 9–4 record as the Cornhuskers were nationally ranked No. 24 by the AP College Football Poll.
 Martinez's statistics for the season had him completing 162-of-288 passes for 2,089 yards with 13 touchdowns and eight interceptions.
 The spread option quarterback ran the ball 188 times for 874 rushing yards and scored nine touchdowns in 13 games.
 Martinez's Cornhuskers were invited to play the nationally ranked No. 10 South Carolina Gamecocks (10–2) in the Capital One-Citrus Bowl on January 2, 2012, in Orlando, Florida.
 Nebraska lost the game, 30–13.